 I love trees.
 There is nothing quite like walking under a lush canopy of trees and feeling the special magic of a living, breathing forest.
-And when it comes to trees, there is no better place to commune with these magnificent beings than by driving the Avenue of the Giants auto tour in Northern California.
+And when it comes to trees, there is no better place to commune with these magnificent beings than the Avenue of the Giants in Northern California.

 Redwood trees also hold the distinction of being some of the oldest living things on the planet.
 Trees in a mature redwood forest typically range between 500 to 1000 years in age, with some that are over 2000 years old.

 During our Great America socially distant road trip, my husband Daniel and I decided to spend some quality time among these majestic trees.
-So after two months hiking in Joshua Tree National Park, we headed north on the Pacific Coast Highway to check out the Avenue of the Giants auto tour.
+So after two months hiking in Joshua Tree National Park, we headed north on the Pacific Coast Highway to check out the trees at Humboldt Redwoods State Park.